 Every time you review a medication you empower patients!

-In a recent patient survey, we asked 4382 patients how confident they felt about taking Medicines used for Psychosis?
-67% felt either very or extremely confident when it came to taking Medicines used for Psychosis. while 24% responded that they were only slightly confident leaving 9% of the patients we asked responded feeling only slightly confident when taking Medicines used for Psychosis.
+A patient survey asked 4662 patients just how confident they felt about taking Medicines used for Psychosis?
+67% replied postivly that they felt either very or extremely confident when it came to taking Medicines used for Psychosis.
+24% of the patients replied they were only slightly confident, while 9% of them responded feeling only slightly confident when it came to taking Medicines used for Psychosis.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.